You Are My Destiny (song)

 "You Are My Destiny" is a song written and performed by Paul Anka.
 It was recorded in September 1957 and released in late fall 1957, reaching number seven on the US Billboard 100 early in 1958, number fourteen on the R&B chart, and number two in Canada.
 The song was also released in the UK, where it reached number six.
+The flip-side was also number 39 in Canada.